rust-lang/cargo/src/doc/src/reference/semver.md

 Nominal types that use the [`repr` attribute] can be said to have an alignment and layout that is defined in some way that code may make some assumptions about that may break as a result of changing that type.

-Some examples of changes that are a breaking change are:
+Some examples of a breaking change are:

 * Adding `repr(packed)` to a struct or union.